sukrucildirr/activault/README.md

 ### Running locally

-To run the pipeline locally, you can use the activault CLI:
+To run the pipeline locally, you can use the Activault CLI:
 ```bash
 activault collect --config configs/your_config.yaml
 ```